 Gum Health At Risk

-Seeing a periodontist and getting treated isn’t a one-and-done deal.
+Seeing a periodontist miami and getting treated isn’t a one-and-done deal.
 Even after undergoing periodontal surgery or another effective treatment, seeing a periodontist for regular follow-up appointments is a must.
 You can go back to your general dentist, but the periodontist who treated your gum disease will understand your condition best and will know how to best handle any complications that may arise or what to do if the disease recurs.

 YOUR GUMS ARE BLEEDING AND RED